BBeamud/misc/README.md

 **[VIRIDIC](http://rhea.icbm.uni-oldenburg.de/VIRIDIC/)**

-*In order to run VIRIDIC successfully with a large number of genomes you might have to modify the options of the **[future](https://github.com/HenrikBengtsson/future)** R package in your Rprofile: options(future.globals.maxSize=600000000) (PS: that size worked for me)*
+To obtain intergenomic similarities to classifiy phages into genera:

 `viridic.bash projdir=$output_dir in=$`

+*PS: In order to run VIRIDIC successfully with a large number of genomes you might have to modify the options of the **[future](https://github.com/HenrikBengtsson/future)** R package in your Rprofile: options(future.globals.maxSize=600000000) (that size worked for me)*

 **[ViPTreeGen](https://github.com/yosuken/ViPTreeGen)**

 To compare phages against *Klebsiella* viruses.
-First, you have to make sure that your seq ids are short.

 `ViPTreeGen --ncpus 8 $new_ref_kleb.fasta $output`

+*PS: You have to make sure that your seq ids are short.

 ### Depolymerases